YizYah/testingWebinar/README.md

 ## Getting Help

+We covered a lot of ground in the webinar and we want to make sure you're able to access the information in the future should you need it.
+Or perhaps you missed the event?
+No worries!
+You may access your [webinar recording here](https://youtu.be/4KGQxU5jknE).

 You are welcome to contact Yisroel with questions in our [Discord Server](https://discord.gg/rNz9HfQWYD) for the webinar.

 Check out the [snippets used in the webinar](https://marketplace.visualstudio.com/items?itemName=YisroelYakovson.ava-recipes).